Bandwidth/bandwidth.github.io/account/guides/setupNetworkBridge.md

-# Bandwidth Network Bridge Setup {#top}
+# Bandwidth/Twilio Network Bridge Setup {#top}
-This guide walks through the initial setup for Bandwidth's Network Bridge.
+This guide walks through the initial setup for Bandwidth's Network Bridge with Twilio.
 The network bridge allows you to use Bandwidth to create phone calls using our network from another authorized API provider.

 You must contact [Bandwidth Customer Support](http://support.bandwidth.com/) to get your SIP domain and port number.

-## Pre-Requs {#pre-requs}
+## Pre-Reqs {#pre-requs}
 * [Twilio Account](http://twilio.com/)
 * [Bandwidth Dashboard Account](http://bandwidth.com/)
 * Network Bridge activated: [_contact sales_](https://www.bandwidth.com/)